-If you were to eliminate all processed foods, bumped up your meat, healthy fats and vegetable intake while including a small amount of complex carbohydrates, you’d lose weight and feel great.
+If you were to eliminate all processed foods, bumped up your meat, healthy fats, and vegetable intake while including a small number of complex carbohydrates, you’d lose weight and feel great.
 One of the big components here is the elevation in protein.

 When one eats a lot of protein, they tend to lose fat tissue.
 It’s both related to hormonal changes and the amount of energy required to digest protein.

 So, if you eliminate everything but meat, you’re sure to feel great and lose fat weight.
 So you’d like the carnivore diet results if you want to get lean.